Selling My Parent’s House To Pay For Care | Is This Needed?

 Your property isn’t included in a financial assessment when receiving home care.
 For this reason, people who own their homes and need home care are much more likely to be below their country’s middle or lower threshold.

-Other Circumstances That May Affect If Your Home Is Included in a Financial Assessment
+Other Circumstances That May Affect If Your Home Is Included In A Financial Assessment

 It’s jointly-owned